Sandeep-30/newPersonalComponent/doc/03-component-interfaces/03-component-interfaces.md

 ### Added

-- Designed kernel and enhanced interfaces for <!-- insert name of component here --> component
+- Designed kernel and enhanced interfaces for PenDistribution component

 ### Updated